therealkevind/COP4520A3/README.md

 Clearly, everything is *safe*: the output is *correct*.
 Progress is also guaranteed because the only time a thread is waiting on another is at minute `59`, if thread `0` has to wait for the other sensors to record their readings, and they're able to do so because the current value is `SENTINEL` (because that's why thread `0`'s waiting).
 So, no deadlocks.

 That is, the threads are guaranteed to finish their minutely work *eventually*.
-It's obviously not 100% guaranteed that the threads finish *in time for the next reading*, and there's no way to do so without introducing the possibility of cutting them off in the middle of their individual work, but the distribution of work over time makes finishing on time as likely as reasonably possible.
+It's obviously not 100% guaranteed that the threads finish *in time for the next reading*, as nothing can prevent the processors from just taking unreasonably long, but the distribution of work over time makes finishing on time as likely as reasonably possible.

 ## Notes
 The implementation uses `SplittableRandom`s for improved concurrency (and predictable readings across threads, if seeded).
 Note that this doesn't affect problem 1 because only the Minotaur (the main thread) uses randomness.